sksq96/pytorch-vae/README.md

-## CNN Variational Autoencoder in PyTorch
+## A CNN Variational Autoencoder in PyTorch